go-vela/community/proposals/2024/10-01_projektor_integration.md

 3. Are there any other workarounds, and if so, what are the drawbacks?

 * Yes.
-Users can use the projektor-vela plugin to access test reports.
+Users can set up separate infra and interact with it using a plugin to upload and access test reports.
 However, this is not a native solution and requires additional setup.

 4. Are there any related issues?
 Please provide them below if any exist.